 -

-The main navigation menu should be concise and easy to understand, featuring the most important sections of the website.
+Main Navigation MenuThe main navigation menu should be concise and easy to understand, featuring the most important sections of the website. - Create a clear hierarchy of categories and subcategories.

 - Limit the number of main navigation items to 5-7.